vikfroberg/cv/README.md

 Startup focused on building a ride sharing platform targeted for people commuting from and to work in Iran.

 - Lead the development of our Android application written in React Native.
 Worked on the offline support, push notifications and general architecture.
-We used [Rx](https://github.com/reactivex/rxjs) extensivly for handling complex asynchronous data fetching.
+We used [Rx](https://github.com/reactivex/rxjs) extensively for handling complex asynchronous data fetching.
 - Lead the development of our web application written in React.
 I was responsible for the development of our styleguide and reusable components library.
 - Architectured recurring rides by using similar patterns used in calendar software.